UDST/manta/README.md

 ```
 In `command_line_options.ini`, you can modify the timestep (default dt = .5 seconds), simulation time range (default 5am-12pm), specific path to the network and OD demand, whether you would like to compute the shortest paths or use a previous version, and which type of routing.

+## Citation

+If this code is used in any shape or form for your project, please cite this paper accordingly:

+P. Yedavalli, K. Kumar, and P. Waddell, “Microsimulation Analysis for Network Traffic Assignment (MANTA) at Metropolitan-Scale for Agile Transportation Planning,” arXiv:2007.03614 [physics], Jul.
+2020, Available: http://arxiv.org/abs/2007.03614.

+Thank you!